BladeRunnerJS/brjs-site/docs/use/logging.md

 Care must be taken when testing for log messages in order to avoid writing fragile tests.

-In order to help with this, the provided LogStore destination detects when it's loaded with [JsHamcrest](http://danielfm.github.io/jshamcrest) integrated, and provides a number of jshamcrest matchers to be used when unit testing.
+In order to help with this, the provided LogStore destination detects when it's loaded with [JsHamcrest](http://danielfm.github.io/jshamcrest) integrated and provides a number of jshamcrest matchers to be used when unit testing.

 Here's an example of usage: